rupor-github/win-gpg-agent/README.md

 * `gpg.install_path` - installation directory of GnuPG suite
 * `gpg.homedir` - will be supplied to gpg-agent on start as --homedir
+* `gpg.socketdir` - gnupg 2.3+ [(T5537)](https://dev.gnupg.org/T5537) being installed in non-portable mode creates sockets in directory, different from homedir.
+To be exact default home directory continues to be `${APPDATA}\gnupg`, but sockets are now created in `${LOCALAPPDATA}\gnupg`.
+Changing `gpg.homedir` to `${LOCALAPPDATA}\gnupg` does not help - gnupg will use subdirectory of `${LOCALAPPDATA}\gnupg` deriving name of sha1 hash with "d." prepended to it.
+This configuration allows to compensate this - if set it will be used by win-gpg-agent to locate sockets created by gpg-agent proper while keeping home directory unchanged.
+Make sure that `gpg.socketdir` and `gui.homedir` are not pointing to the same location or socket names for gpg-agent and agent-gui will overlap causing havoc.
+If explicitly set to empty string `gpg.homedir` value will be used instead
 * `gpg.gpg_agent_conf` - if defined will be supplied to gpg-agent on start
 * `gpg.gpg_agent_args` - array of additional arguments to be passed to gpg-agent on start.
-No checking is performed.
+No checking is performed
 * `gui.debug` - turn on debug logging.
 Uses `OutputDebugStringW` - use Sysinternals [debugview](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview) to see
 * `gui.setenv` - automatically prepare environment variables
 * `gui.openssh` - when value is `cygwin` set environment `SSH_AUTH_SOCK` on Windows side to point to Cygwin socket file rather then named pipe, so Cygwin and MSYS2 ssh build could be used by default instead of what comes with Windows 10.
 * `gui.extra_port` - Win32-OpenSSH does not know how to redirect unix sockets yet, so if you want to use windows native ssh to remote "S.gpg-agent.extra" specify some non-zero port here.
 Program will open this port on localhost and you can use socat on the other side to recreate domain socket.
-By default it is disabled.
+By default it is disabled
 * `gui.ignore_session_lock` - continue to serve requests even if user session is locked
 * `gui.pipe_name` - full name of pipe for Windows OpenSSH
 * `gui.homedir` - directory to be used by agent-gui to create sockets in
 * `gui.deadline` - since code which does translation from Assuan socket to AF_UNIX socket has no understanding of underlying protocol it could leave servicing go-routine handing forever (ex: client process died).
-This value specifies inactivity deadline after which connection will be collected.
+This value specifies inactivity deadline after which connection will be collected
 * `gui.gclpr.port` - server port for [gclpr](https://github.com/rupor-github/gclpr) backend
 * `gui.gclpr.line_endings` - line ending translation for [gclpr](https://github.com/rupor-github/gclpr) backend
 * `gui.gclpr.public_keys` - array of known public keys for [gclpr](https://github.com/rupor-github/gclpr) backend